Fourier-Mukai partners of K3 surfaces in positive characteristic: Introduction

 \section{Introduction}

-In this paper we establish several basic facts about Fourier-Mukai equivalence of K3 surfaces over fields of positive characteristic and develop some foundational material on deformation and lifting of Fourier-Mukai kernels, including the study of several ``realizations'' of Mukai's Hodge structure in standard cohomology theories (\'etale, crystalline, Chow, etc.).
+In this paper we establish several basic facts about Fourier-Mukai equivalence of \text{\rm K3} surfaces over fields of positive characteristic and develop some foundational material on deformation and lifting of Fourier-Mukai kernels, including the study of several ``realizations'' of Mukai's Hodge structure in standard cohomology theories (\'etale, crystalline, Chow, etc.).

-In particular, we prove the following theorem, extending to positive characteristic classical results due to Mukai, Oguiso, Orlov, and Yau in characteristic $0$ (see \cite{Orlov} and \cite{HLOY}).
+In particular, we prove the following theorem, extending to positive characteristic classical results due to Hosono et al \cite{HLOY}, Mukai \cite{M}, and Orlov \cite{Orlov} in characteristic $0$.
 For a scheme $Z$ of finite type over a field $k$, let $\D(Z)$ denote the bounded derived category with coherent cohomology.
-For a K3 surface $X$ over an algebraically closed field $k$, we have algebraic moduli spaces $\M_X(v)$ of sheaves with fixed Mukai vector $v$ (see Section \ref{modulidef} for the precise definition) that are stable with respect to a suitable polarization.
+For a \text{\rm K3} surface $X$ over an algebraically closed field $k$, we have algebraic moduli spaces $\M_X(v)$ of sheaves with fixed Mukai vector $v$ (see section \ref{modulidef} for the precise definition) that are stable with respect to a suitable polarization.

-\begin{thm} Let $X$ be a K3 surface over an algebraically closed field $k$ of characteristic $\neq 2$. \begin{enumerate} \item If $Y$ is a smooth projective $k$-scheme such that there exists an equivalence of triangulated categories $\D(X)\simeq \D(Y)$, then $Y$ is a K3-surface isomorphic to $\M_X(v)$ for some Mukai vector $v$ such that there exists a Mukai vector $w$ with $\langle v, w\rangle = 1$. \item There exist only finitely many smooth projective varieties $Y$ with $\D(X)\simeq \D(Y)$. \item If $X$ has Picard number at least 11 and $Y$ is a smooth projective scheme with $\D(Y)\simeq \D(X)$, then $X\simeq Y$.
-In particular, any Shioda-supersingular K3 surface is determined up to isomorphism by its derived category. \end{enumerate}
+\begin{thm} Let $X$ be a \text{\rm K3} surface over an algebraically closed field $k$ of positive characteristic $\neq 2$. \begin{enumerate} \item If $Y$ is a smooth projective $k$-scheme such that there exists an equivalence of triangulated categories $\D(X)\simeq \D(Y)$, then $Y$ is a \text{\rm K3} surface isomorphic to $\M_X(v)$ for some Mukai vector $v$ such that there exists a Mukai vector $w$ with $\langle v, w\rangle = 1$. \item There exist only finitely many smooth projective varieties $Y$ over $k$ with $\D(X)\simeq \D(Y)$. \item If $X$ has Picard number at least 11 and $Y$ is a smooth projective $k$-scheme with $\D(Y)\simeq \D(X)$, then $X\simeq Y$.
+In particular, any Shioda-supersingular \text{\rm K3} surface is determined up to isomorphism by its derived category. \end{enumerate}

 \end{thm} The classical proofs of these results in characteristic $0$ rely heavily on the Torelli theorem and lattice theory, so a transposition into characteristic $p$ is necessarily delicate.
 We present here a theory of the ``Mukai motive'', generalizing the Mukai-Hodge structure to other cohomology theories, and use various realizations to aid in lifting derived-equivalence problems to characteristic $0$.